jstine06/graphrag-toolkit/docs/lexical-graph/configuration.md

 ### GraphRAGConfig

 `GraphRAGConfig` allows you to configure LLMs, embedding models, and the extract and build processes.

+**Important**: If you want to change any of these values, do so early in your code, prior to creating a graph store or vector store.

 The configuration includes the following parameters:

 | Parameter  | Description | Default Value | Environment Variable |
 | ------------- | ------------- | ------------- | ------------- |